ChexWarrior/atom-autosave-onchange/README.md

 ## Features
 * Configurable auto-save delay
 * Easily disable and enable auto-save functionality
+* Autosave automatically disables when the commit screen loads for Git Plus (Git Plus automatically commits on save so using both packages can be annoying).
+This is configurable within the package settings.

 ## Special Thanks
 * Thanks to [isthatcentered](https://github.com/isthatcentered/) for starting the package!